 “Early to bed and early to rise, makes a mom healthy, wealthy, and wise”, technically Benjamin Franklin said, man, but I think he meant mom.
 Going to bed earlier allows you to get into that deep sleep cycle sooner which is good for your cell reproduction, in layman terms, it helps us look younger longer, ladies.
+Add in a cup of relaxing, vitamin-rich sleep tonic before bedtime, and you’ll be sleeping soundly all night and waking up with glowing skin in the morning.
 Going to bed earlier also means you can rise earlier and rising earlier means you don’t feel rushed, stressed out, and already behind & having to play catch-up all day.
 It also means that you can actually get some “me time” in.
 Morning is the best time for “me time”, set your alarm a half hour before kids get up and read, meditate, or just be.
 If the children do wake remember you are the mother, you are the Queen of your castle, so reign!
 Let the children know it is quiet time in their rooms for a little bit and provide them with a few quiet toys to play with while you get your “me time”.

 Just say no!
 It’s the infamous slogan from the 80s made popular by First Lady Nancy Regan, “Just say NO!”
 Moms, we need to stop saying yes to everything.
 We need to not only set limits on how many extracurricular, b-day parties, etc. our children can participate in, but, also set limits on ourselves and how many clubs, boards, volunteer commitments we make/participate in.
 And news flash….